How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Stratified Space Structure of the ECT and PHT

 \begin{defn} Let $X=\{x_1, x_2, \ldots x_k\}$ be a finite set of points in $\R^d$ and let $W(X)$ be the union of hyperplanes determined by each pair of points.
 The hyperplane union $W(X)$ induces a stratification of $S^{d-1}$, which we call the \define{hyperplane division} of $S^{d-1}$ by $X$.
 Define $\Sigma(X)$ as $S^{d-1} \setminus W(X)$. \end{defn}

-\begin{rmk-defn}[Stratified space structure] We can define a function $N:S^{d-1}\to \Z$ which assigns to each point the number of hyperplanes in $W(X)$ that the point lies on.
-If the points in $X$ lie in generic position then the function $N$ induces a stratified space structure on the sphere where the $d-k-1$ dimensional strata correspond to the connected components of $N^{-1}(k)$.
+\begin{rmk-defn}[Stratified space structure] For a direction $v$, consider the simplicial complex $P(v)$ over the vertex set $X$ where $\Delta \in P(v)$ if $v$ is perpendicular to the affine plane spanned by the $x_i\in \Delta$.
+We can define a function $N:S^{d-1}\to \Z$ by If the points in $X$ lie in generic position then the function $N$ induces a stratified space structure on the sphere where the $d-k-1$ dimensional strata correspond to the connected components of $N^{-1}(k)$.
 Notably the top dimensional strata (with dimension $d-1$) are the connected components on $\Sigma(X)$.
 Notice that even when the hyperplanes are not in general position we can find, by virtue of Theorem~\ref{thm:compatible-strat}, a definable $C^p$ Whitney stratification of $S^{d-1}$ that is compatible with the hyperplanes and all of their intersections. \end{rmk-defn}

 \begin{lem} Let $X=\{x_1, x_2, \ldots x_k\}\subset \R^d$.
 If $v_1,v_2\in S^{d-1}$ are in the same stratum of $\Sigma(X)$, then the order of $\{v_1\cdot x_i\}_{i=1}^k$ is the same as the order of the $\{v_2 \cdot x_i\}_{i=1}^k$. \end{lem} \begin{proof} Observe that $v_1$ and $v_2$ lie in the same hemisphere of $W(\{x_i,x_j\})$ and so $h_{v_1}(x_i)>h_{v_1}(x_j)$ if and only if $h_{v_2}(x_i)>h_{v_2}(x_j)$. \end{proof}